awsdocs/aws-snowball-developer-guide/doc_source/access-control-managing-permissions.md

 1. Review the details on this page, and then choose **Allow**\.

-   You return to the AWS Snowball Management Console, where **Selected IAM role ARN** contains the Amazon Resource Name \(ARN\) for the IAM role that you just created\.
+   You return to the AWS Snow Family Management Console, where **Selected IAM role ARN** contains the Amazon Resource Name \(ARN\) for the IAM role that you just created\.

 1. Choose **Next** to finish creating your IAM role\.